CardiacModelling/fickleheart-method-tutorials/action-potential-models/README.md

-# Action potential model tutorial
+# Action potential model example

 A typical method of fitting cardiac action potential models is by scaling/updating the maximum conductance parameters of an existing action potential model.
 This method usually assumes that the underlying kinetics of each ion channel current within the candidate model are correct and perfect (i.e. they match perfectly to the ground truth).